Brown University Wind Symphony

 The Wind Symphony rehearses twice a week on Monday and Wednesday evenings.
 The Percussion section rehearses Wednesdays only, the last hour of which is a percussion ensemble rehearsal coached by Kevin Plouffe.

-Audition Preparation: Bring a prepared piece that includes lyrical and technical passages to the audition.
+Auditions take place at the start of the semester.
+Bring a prepared piece that includes lyrical and technical passages to the audition.
 You also will be asked to sight read a passage from Eli Fieldsteel’s Fantasy for Winds and Percussion.
 For copies of the sight-reading materials go to the following link:

 Students may register for MUSC0620/0621 to receive academic credit for participation in Wind Symphony.
 (Enrollment is not required otherwise.)